xyflow/react-flow-docs/docs/guides/migrate-to-v10.md

 ### 8. ~~arrowHeadType~~ ~~markerEndId~~ - markerStart / markerEnd

 We improved the API for customizing the markers for an edge.
-With the new api you are able to set individual markers at the start and the end of an edge as well as customizing them with colors, strokeWidth etc. You still have the ability to set a markerEndId but instead of using different properties, the `markerStart` and `markerEnd` property accepts either a string (id for the svg marker that you need to define yourself) or a configuration object for using the built in arrowclosed or arrow markers.
+With the new API you are able to set individual markers at the start and the end of an edge as well as customizing them with colors, strokeWidth etc. You still have the ability to set a markerEndId but instead of using different properties, the `markerStart` and `markerEnd` property accepts either a string (id for the svg marker that you need to define yourself) or a configuration object for using the built in arrowclosed or arrow markers.

 #### Old API